mokwathedeveloper/mokwathedeveloper-July2025Cohort-Hackathon1/README.md

 ## CSS Refinements

 I recently refactored the CSS to remove duplicate selectors, which will improve the maintainability of the code.
+Additionally, I addressed compatibility issues by removing experimental CSS animation properties (`animation-timeline`, `animation-range-start`, `animation-range-end`) from the `section` selector, ensuring broader browser support.

 ## Future Improvements